Perdu/nv14_TAS/README.md

 This significantly *reduced* the size of the video because the fixed bitrate is removed.

+Disable Settings → Audio → Audio Control → Disable to have sound in encoding.

 ## Sound
 Getting sound to work in libTAS is not really useful, as you don't need sound during the TASing process (it breaks savestates) and sound in encoding will work regardless.